 Called2Action will be heard throughout the United States and Internationally by the end of February 2007.
 This will be done through the internet.
 All of our guest, whether in Chicago, New York or Los Angeles will be able to hear us live and call in on our toll free line.
 We're excited about this.

 Happy New Year to all.
 The first show of the year dealt with Networking in the African American Community.
 My guest was Karl V. Binns, (picture inset), an instructor at the University of Maryland Eastern Shore.
 We discussed the definition of Networking, why it's important, why it has not been working in the African American Community.
+Mr. Binn's cited that the individual must begin with a vision, a personal goal, and then develop the contacts that will nurture a mutual sharing of information with a group of people with a similar vision.
+This group of people should have a mssion and a plan to achieving the groups objective.

 Most achievements are made through effective networking.
 People who have opted to get out of their comfort zone to attain their goal through networking strategies outshine their counterparts.